Operation Jackpot: Prelude

-The central government in India decided to open its Eastern border with East-Pakistan on 27 March, and started to admit millions of Bengali refugees and political dissidents into India, housing them in specialized camps.
-After the crackdown, Tajuddin Ahmad met with Indian Prime Minister Indira Gandhi on 3 April 1971 and asked for all possible aid, by which time the Indian government had already opened East Pakistan border and the BSF was offering aid to the Bengali resistance.
-The Bangladesh government in exile was formed by the Awami League leadership on 17 April at Meherpur in Kushtia, which confirmed Col. Osmani as commander of Mukti Bahini (regular armed forces and insurgents) under the authority of Prime Minister Tajuddin Ahmad.
-Since March 1971, the local supply of weapons and ammunition were initially overseen by the India's Border Security Force (BSF) and BSF had even made disorganized incursions in Bangladesh, with little success.
-On 15 May Indian Army Eastern Command took over the task of training and supplying the Mukthi Bahini, this was aided by the support teams of BSF.
+The central government in India decided to open its Eastern border with East Pakistan on 27 March, and started to admit millions of Bengali refugees and political dissidents into India, housing them in specialized camps.
+After the crackdown, Tajuddin Ahmad met with Indian Prime Minister Indira Gandhi on 3 April 1971 and asked for all possible aid, by which time the Indian government had already opened the Indian-East Pakistan border and the Border Security Force (BSF) was offering aid to the Bengali resistance.
+The Bangladeshi government in exile was formed by the Awami League leadership on 17 April at Meherpur in Kushtia, which confirmed Col. M. A. G. Osmani as commander of the Mukti Bahini (regular armed forces and insurgents) under the authority of Prime Minister Tajuddin Ahmad.
+Since March 1971, the local supply of weapons and ammunition was initially overseen by India's BSF, and the BSF had even made disorganized incursions in Bangladesh with little success.
+On 15 May, Indian Army Eastern Command took over the task of training and supplying the Mukti Bahini; this was aided by the support teams of BSF.

-Indian Army dubbed the operation to support Mukti Bahini "Operation Jackpot", setting up a coordinated enterprise under the Eastern Command for meeting the material support, logistical, and training needs, and to some extent, lend operational support and planning advice.
-At the operational stage at the Indian Army's Headquarters in New Delhi, Maj.
-Gen. Onkar Singh Kalkat oversaw the operation for two months before the operational command was assumed by Maj.
-Gen. B. N. 'Jimmy' Sarcar.
+Indian Army dubbed the operation to support Mukti Bahini's "Operation Jackpot", setting up a coordinated enterprise under the Eastern Command to meet the material support, logistical, and training needs, and, to some extent, lend operational support and various planning advices.

 The operational setup and execution of plan

-The border areas around East Pakistan was divided into six logistical sectors, each to be commanded by a brigadier from the Indian Army.

 The Indian logistical sectors for this operation were: